ChenPeleg/react-service-locator/README.md

 ### Advanced usage - Factory function (for complex initialization)

-You can use a factory function to create a service instance:
+You can use a factory function to create a service instance, this can be useful when you need to pass arguments to the service constructor:

 ```tsx
 import React from 'react';